Home » Recognising the Early Signs of Alzheimer’s Disease

 Next steps

-If you suspect that you or someone you care about are displaying the symptoms of dementia, it’s important to visit a medical provider as soon as possible.
+If you suspect that you or someone you care about is displaying the symptoms of dementia, it’s important to visit a medical provider as soon as possible.

-The disease doesn’t affect everyone the same way, and in the early stages, it’s possible to lead a full life with some assistance; however, as the disease progresses, more specialized and in-patient care may be necessary.
+The disease doesn’t affect everyone the same way, and in the early stages, it’s possible to lead a full life with some assistance; however, as the disease progresses, more specialised and inpatient care may be necessary.

 Conclusion